SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 **Note:** Report types could be defined and limited via the middleware's configuration.

 **Note:** Also it is possible to set report settings from the frontend by providing them via the request body.
 Currently, only [`watermarks`](https://github.com/istanbuljs/nyc/blob/ab7c53b2f340b458789a746dff2abd3e2e4790c3/README.md#high-and-low-watermarks) are supported (Available since OpenUI5 1.119.0).
 Frontend defined settings take precedence over default or `ui5.yaml` configured ones.
+On how to use it in OpenUI5 HTML test pages, please refer to the [Usage](#usage) section of this document.

 **Example:**